7.1 Notification of outcomes of PBAC

 - the sponsor is proposing an MAP that involves prospective collection of evidence as per the draft Managed Access Program Framework.

 Refer to Section 4.5 for additional information on, and links to dates allocated for, presubmission meetings.

 7.1.5 Procedures for requesting a post-PBAC meeting with the PBAC Chair

 Sponsors who have received a decision ‘to not recommend’ may request a meeting with the PBAC Chair to develop an understanding of the reasons for the PBAC decision.

 Sponsors should email the department to request a meeting (refer to Appendix A for contact details).
 The dates of these meetings are not set in the calendar of dates.
-PEB aims to hold these meetings before the date for receipt of minor submissions to the next PBAC meeting.
+OHTA aims to hold these meetings before the date for receipt of minor submissions to the next PBAC meeting.

 The PBAC Chair and departmental officers do not keep records of the issues discussed at the meeting.

 Refer to Section 4.5 regarding attendees and conduct of the meeting.
 An agenda paper is not usually required, because the PBAC Minutes are considered the agenda papers; however, sponsors may provide a brief document to assist discussion.